jsimpauco/LoLWinLossClassification/README.md

 <iframe src="assets/kills-hist.html" width=650 height=450 frameBorder=0></iframe>

-The RobustScaler was used to remedy this to ensure that extreme numbers are not automatically seen as a certain result.
+The RobustScaler was used to remedy this to ensure that extreme numbers were not automatically seen as a certain result.
 RobustScaler was used instead of StandardScaler to account for outliers since RobustScaler uses median and interquartile range within its calculations in comparison to the mean and standard deviation which are both affected by outliers.

 The last new feature that was created was using the KBinsDiscretizer from sklearn on ‘visionscore’.
 The reasoning behind this was when drawn on a histogram, ‘visionscore’ was roughly normally distributed but had a lot of outliers.